sf-18/sarahfeng/_posts/2024-09-24-gooseflesh.md

 --

-I was deposited in the jump seat of his truck, a bouquet of drying lavenders stuffed between my hands.
-A once-white dress draped over the lower half of my body, disguising all signs of decay.
+In the jump seat of his truck, a bouquet of withered lavender was stuffed between my hands.
+He had draped a once-white dress over the lower half of my body, disguising all signs of decay.
 As we drove, the fine silk lifted like sails in the wind, flapping against my clouded flesh.
 It was the softest thing I’d ever felt, the barely-there encountering what had once been.

 The speedometer ticked up in steady increments of five.
-The landscape blurred into one continuous streak of blue-green, the mountains indistinguishable from the forest, the sky from the sea.
+The landscape blurred into one continuous streak, the mountains indistinguishable from the forest, the sky inseparable from the sea.

 *Slow down,* I wanted to say. *I am still new here.*